 |Community support||Better, due to 2 years of a head start||Not as much big, but grows fast|

 Dashdevs are sophisticated rowers in a list of technologies.

 The attractiveness of Flutter has not bypassed us.
-One of our recent projects is an application for psychic advisors to network with like-minded individuals and helps customers who use the app transcend the situations they are in and discover the clarity and positive change they are searching for.
+One of our recent projects is an application for psychic advisors to network with like-minded individuals and helps customers who use the app transcend the situations they’re in and discover the clarity and positive change they’re searching for.

-When developed an advisory app using Flutter, our technical experts admitted fast and straightforward communication between native applications and Flutter.
-Taking into account that there is one codebase for both iOS and Android platforms and great customization possibilities, Flutter has significantly saved the overall development time for the specified product in our case.
+The advisory app development permitted our technical experts to admit the fast and straightforward communication between native applications and Flutter.
+Thanks to one codebase for both iOS and Android platforms and great customization possibilities, Flutter has significantly saved the overall development time for the specified product in our case.